Dalzhim/SecureRequestHandler/Readme.md

 # Motivation

-The purpose of this library is to make it easier to write safer HTTP Request Handlers.
+This library is meant as a proof of concept to demonstrate we can write safer HTTP Request Handlers by leveraging C++'s type system and declarative programming.
+It does so by providing the `RequestHandler` type which wraps a user-defined handler and handles the input validation and output serialization so that user code can stick to well defined C++ types.
+The example program demonstrates the flexibility of the library by implementing a single handler server.

 There is an increasing amount of new C++ libraries geared towards hosting HTTP servers and there are many attempts at writing complete web frameworks that glue together the HTTP server, the REST Router and the JSON library.